reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/tenants/c8y_tenants_create.md

 ```
       --adminName string        Username of the tenant administrator
       --adminPass string        Password of the tenant administrator
       --company string          Company name.
-Maximum 256 characters (required)
+Maximum 256 characters
       --contactName string      A contact name, for example an administrator, of the tenant
       --contactPhone string     An international contact phone number
   -d, --data string             static data to be applied to body. accepts json or shorthande json, i.e. --data 'value1=1,my.nested.value=100'
       --domain string           Domain name to be used for the tenant.
-Maximum 256 characters (required) (accepts pipeline)
+Maximum 256 characters (accepts pipeline)
   -h, --help                    help for create
       --processingMode string   Cumulocity processing mode
       --template string         Body template